Interconnection Regulation

 What is section 185 of the Communications Act 2003?

 Section 185 of the Communications Act 2003 gives Ofcom the power to determine disputes about network access when two providers cannot agree on the terms.
 Either party can refer a dispute to Ofcom.
 Ofcom can then investigate and determine what access terms are fair and reasonable.
 Ofcom’s determination is binding on the parties.
-The determination must include details of the access that is required, the price to be charged, and the terms and conditions on which access is provided.
-Section 185 determination is a formal process that can take many months.
+Section 190 limits what Ofcom may do.
+Its main power is to declare the rights and obligations of the parties, to fix the terms or conditions of transactions between them, to require them to enter into a transaction on the terms it fixes, and to order the repayment of an underpayment or overpayment of charges.
+Under section 188(5), Ofcom must make its determination within four months of deciding that it is appropriate for it to handle the dispute, except in exceptional circumstances.

 Can Ofcom force a dominant network to provide access at cost?